Wordcab/wordcab-posts/docs/blog/posts/keep_your_workstation_clean.md

     - nvidia
 authors:
     - chainyo
+title: Keep your workstation clean - Docker
+description: Optimize Docker Storage for Machine Learning
 ---

-# Keep your workstation clean
+# Keep your workstation clean - Docker
 ## Optimize Docker Storage for Machine Learning

 When working with Machine Learning, especially with large images like NVIDIA ones for training models on GPUs,